-mood: fuck |
+mood: wired |

-listening to: my beautiful brain |
+listening to: ASMR.
+Almost 23/7 |

-watching: nothing |
+watching: Nothing |

-playing: Plants vs Zombies |
+playing: Earthbound |

-eating: Coffee |
+eating: Yummy |

-drinking: Coffee |
+drinking: Wayer |

 In Atlanta, Adriana Smith's corpse was used as an incubator.
 She had been 9 weeks pregnant when declared brain-dead, and was kept on life-support against her family's wishes for three months to allow the fetus to grow until it was prematurely delivered through a c-section.
 The average weight of a newborn is 7-7.5 pounds.
 It was 1 pound and 13 ounces.